China chemical safety problems highlighted before Tianjin blasts

 In Tianjin, officials have warned that cyanide levels in the waters around the port site have risen to as much as 277 times acceptable levels.

-“I understood there was risk, but I didn’t think it would be this bad,” said a man surnamed Zhang, who owned an apartment about 600 meters from the warehouse that exploded.
+“I understood there was risk, but I didn’t think it would be this bad,” said a man surnamed Zhang, who owned an apartment about 600 metres from the warehouse that exploded.
 No one in his family was hurt but his apartment was destroyed.
 “My child is only 6-years-old, so of course I am worried.”.

-Reporting by Clare Baldwin in HONG KONG, Brenda Goh and Sue-Lin Wong in SHANGHAI; Additional reporting by the Shanghai Newsroom, Ever Tang and Emma Ng in HONG KONG and Megha Rajagopalan in TIANJIN and Michael Martina in BEIJING; Editing by Anne Marie Roantree and Alex Richardson
+(Reporting by Clare Baldwin in HONG KONG, Brenda Goh and Sue-Lin Wong in SHANGHAI; Additional reporting by the Shanghai Newsroom, Ever Tang and Emma Ng in HONG KONG and Megha Rajagopalan in TIANJIN and Michael Martina in BEIJING; Editing by Anne Marie Roantree and Alex Richardson)